mas-bandwidth/yojimbo/README.md

 libyojimbo is a new, easy-to-use library for creating secure client/server network protocols over UDP.

-It is designed around the networking requirements of realtime multiplayer games such as first person shooters and MOBAs and is suitable for networking games with 2-64 players.
-It requires games to host servers in the cloud or in data centers.
-It does not support player hosted servers or peer-to-peer networking.
+It is designed around the networking requirements of realtime multiplayer games such as first person shooters and MOBAs.
+It requires games to host servers and support up to 64 players per-server.
+It does not support peer-to-peer or player hosted servers in retail environments.

-The library is under active development and is is being extended to provide all the standard functionality expected from a professional grade network protocol in the game industry such as: time-critical reliable-ordered messages, sending large blocks of data quickly and reliably over UDP, compressed packets, packet aggregation, packet fragmentation and reassembly.
+The library is under active development and is is being extended to provide all the standard functionality expected from a professional grade network protocol in the game industry such as reliable-ordered messages and data blocks, compressed packets, packet aggregation, packet fragmentation and reassembly.

 The library is currently in pre-release and provides support for cryptographically secure authentication, client/server connection management and encryption for packets sent over UDP, as well as a bitpacker and framework for extending the protocol with custom packet types.